Sevalas/client-api-challenge/README.md

 #### try the application with the following link:

-With the Heroku deployment you can visit the Swagger documentation-ui through this url:

 [client-api-challenge.herokuapp.com](https://client-api-challenge.herokuapp.com/)
 _(the loading time until the page loads may take long if the application has not been deployed recently)_